Jalil03/Film-recomnedation-/README.md

 ### 4. Set Up the Database
 1. Import the SQL file `recommandation_de_film.sql` into your MySQL server using phpMyAdmin.
 2. Update the database connection details in your backend settings.
+3. This project is on phpmyadmin , so u should have xamp already installed and run Mysql from there , also create the database under the name of recommendation de film
+4. After , import the file recommandation_de_film.sql in ur database

 ### 5. Run the Application
 #### Start the Backend Server: